|Call for Officer Nominations|

 Serves a three-year term, so candidates run for election every third year.
 The next election for Program Unit Director will take place in 2013.
 The Program Unit Director must have prior experience as a Program Unit Chair.
 He or she will represent the needs and interests of the Program Units to the Board of Directors.
 This person is also charged with keeping before the Board important matters regarding the Annual Meeting.
 The Program Unit Director also chairs the Program Committee.

 Serves a three-year term, so candidates run for election every third year.
 The next election for Regions Director will take place in 2012.
 The Regions Director must have prior experience in the leadership of an AAR region.
 He or she will represent the needs and interests of the AAR’s ten regions to the Board of Directors.
-The Regions Director serves on the Planning Committee and is chair of the Regions Committee.
+The Regions Director serves on the Planning Committee.

 There are three At-Large Directors serving on the Board of Directors at any given time.
 Each At-Large Director serves a three-year term, so candidates run for election every third year.
 This means that there is an election for a new At-Large Director each and every year.
 At-Large Directors have no particular brief, but may, as needed, be tasked by the Board of Directors with various duties.
 They are charged to represent the needs and interests of the general AAR membership to the Board of Directors.
 At-Large Directors have a presence on the Finance, Program, and Planning Committees.